WiIIiam278/HuskHomesGUI/README.md

 ### Usage
 Simply use the list commands you are familiar with to bring up a list of homes or warps.
-Then you can left click to teleport to a home/warp, right click to edit it, and shift-left click to change the icon of the home in the list to match the type of item in your main hand.
+Then you can left-click to teleport to a home/warp, right click to edit it, and shift-left click to change the icon of the home in the list to match the type of item in your main hand.
 Use the page navigation buttons to switch pages.